ayhon/learn-haskell-for-greater-good/notes.md

 ```haskell
 doubleSmallNumber = if x > 100 then x else x*2
 ```
+The operator priority for the `if` expression is pretty low.
+This means that all parts of an expression that are not required by other functions will be absoved by the `if`, `then` or `else` parts.

 ### Lists
 Lists are **homogeneous** in haskell.
 They store several elements of the same type.